visit-dav/visit/docs/SphynxDocs/InteractiveTools/Sphere_Tool.rst

 You can use the sphere tool to set the attributes for certain VisIt plots and operators.
-The sphere tool is commonly used to set the attributes for the Sphere slice operator.
-After applying a Sphere slice operator to a plot, enable the Sphere tool to interactively position the sphere that slices the plot.
-You can also use the sphere tool to set the seed points for the Streamline plot.
+The sphere tool is commonly used to set the attributes for the :ref:`SphereSlice operator`.
+After applying a SphereSlice operator to a plot, enable the Sphere tool to interactively position the sphere that slices the plot.